 Since becoming Mayor, Shea has doubled-down on her 5-year crusade to defeat the Veterans Memorial Park & Cemetery at the ARDA site in the Great Park.
 Her crusade continues even after the State has budgeted millions to build, operate and maintain the Veterans Cemetery, at no cost to the City of Irvine.

-In a stunning move, Shea sent a letter to Sacramento legislators on City letterhead (co-signed by Emile Haddad, CEO of developer FivePoint) in an attempt to block Assemblymember Sharon Quirk-Silva’s bill, AB 368 (which will establish the ARDA site at the Great Park for the Southern California Veterans Cemetery so that — with the City Council’s approval — construction can begin later this year).
-Assemblymember Quirk-Silva called Shea’s letter “extremely irregular” saying that the State Veterans Cemetery project should not be driven by developer interests.
+In a stunning move, Shea sent a letter to Sacramento legislators on City letterhead (co-signed by Emile Haddad, CEO of developer FivePoint) in an attempt to block a bill that would have established the ARDA site at the Great Park for the Southern California Veterans Cemetery.
+Orange County Assemblymember Sharon Quirk-Silva called Shea’s letter “extremely irregular,” saying that the State Veterans Cemetery project should not be driven by developer interests.

 After the Shea/FivePoint letter failed to block the bill, Shea orchestrated a Council vote (held on July 23rd) to cancel plans to build the Veterans Cemetery at the ARDA site, in favor of a new, never-studied site.